After over 700 hours of testing Aura vs. Experian, there’s no doubt – Aura is the better identity protection service.

 - Financial account monitoring

-Experian IdentityWorks also includes social media account monitoring.
-At first, that seems like a huge plus for Experian IdentityWorks, especially given the prevalence of social media these days.
+Experian also includes social media account monitoring.
+At first, that seems like a huge plus for Experian, especially given the prevalence of social media these days.
 Look a little closer, though, and you’ll find that Aura offers full online account monitoring (which includes social media and all your other online accounts).

-Aura also includes identity verification, home, and auto title monitoring, which Experian IdentityWorks excludes.
+Aura also includes identity verification, home, and auto title monitoring, which Experian excludes.

 Right away, it’s clear that Aura is the more comprehensive service, but comprehensiveness isn’t everything.
-Let’s look at how accurate each service is by comparing their dark web capabilities.
+Let’s look at the accuracy of each service is by comparing their dark web capabilities.

 Aura found 15 dark web alerts for my personal information.
 That’s as accurate as any other service I’ve tested and far more accurate than most.